 So, everything’s gone to plan you have got the results you need for the course you really want to do at the university of your choice.
 That’s fantastic, your hard work has paid off and it’s time to start preparing for university life.

 Accommodation: If you are moving away you will need to sort out accommodation and all of the things you need to take with you.
 From stationery through to duvets, kitchenware and those finishing touches to make your new digs feel homely we’ve got everything you need at Wilko.
 Don’t forget the tissues for mum and dad either, it’s an emotional time.
-Find your nearest Wilko simply click here or shop on line at Wilko.com.
-If you’re really not sure what you need, a Wilko gift card is a great idea, that way once you’re in your new accommodation you can nip down to your local Wilko and get everything you need hassle free.
+Check out our Student Survival Kit blog for all the essentials you’ll need for your move to university.
+To find your nearest Wilko simply click here or shop on line at Wilko.com.

 Opening up a student bank account is a great idea.
 Banks are competitive and many come with additional student friendly facilities and incentives like travel cards, 0% incremental overdraft facilities and exclusive discount vouchers.
 Shop around for the best account to suit your needs and remember to take your proof of ID and your UCAS confirmation letter to confirm your eligibility.

 Cooking up a storm: If you’re not exactly a dab hand in the kitchen, now is a great time to learn.
-Knowing how to cook just a couple of budget friendly, cooking from store cupboard staples will not only help your money go further but will help keep you healthy and might even make you a few friends.
-Batch cooking is also a great way to save you money and time.
-Check out our batch cooking article for some inspiration!
+Knowing how to cook just a couple of budget friendly meals will not only help your money go further but will help keep you healthy and might even make you a few friends.
+Batch cooking is a great way to save you money and time.
+Check out our batch cooking blog for some inspiration!

-Become a part of your new community: Long before you even set foot on campus you can connect with your university on social media, it will give you a real insight into your new community, what goes on there and the people you might meet ( or want to avoid!).
+Become a part of your new community: Long before you even set foot on campus you can connect with your university on social media, it will give you a real insight into your new community, what goes on there and the people you might meet.

 For heaps of great advice and information visit www.ucas.com